8 Best Vegan Omega-3 Rich Foods

-Flax delivers more ALA omega-3 fatty acids than any other food on the planet, offering more than double the amount of your daily recommended needs in a tablespoon and seven times the recommendation in a tablespoon of flaxseed oil.
+Flax delivers more ALA omega-3 fatty acids than any other known food on the planet, offering more than double the amount of your daily recommended needs in a tablespoon and seven times the recommendation in a tablespoon of flaxseed oil.

-A two-tablespoon serving of flaxseed has six grams of fiber and four grams of protein.
-Not to mention, it is a great source of Vitamin A, Magnesium, and Manganese.
-You can buy them whole to use in our Homemade Multi-Seed Crackers or buy them ground to add to your favorite smoothie or morning bowl of oatmeal.
+A two-tablespoon serving of flaxseed has about 7.5 grams of fiber and 5 grams of protein, per the USDA.
+Not to mention, it is a great source of magnesium.
+You can buy them whole to use in our Homemade Multi-Seed Crackers or buy them ground (or grind them yourself) to add to your favorite smoothie or morning bowl of oatmeal.

 Related: Healthy Flax Seed Recipes

 While a variety of nuts are considered superfoods, walnuts just might be one of the best for optimal health.
-Studies have found walnuts lower blood pressure, help us lose weight-and maintain a healthy one, help us age better and even boost our gut health!
+Studies, such as the 2021 review in Critical Reviews in Food Science and Nutrition, have found walnuts lower blood pressure, help us lose weight and maintain a healthy one, help us age better and even boost our gut health.

-Just one ounce of walnuts contains 2.7g of omega-3 fats, which is more than double the daily recommendation for women.
-You can easily get all the omega-3's you need in a day by topping walnuts onto a favorite salad, baking them into brownies and other treats and adding them to your vegetable sides.
+Just one ounce of walnuts contains 2.5 grams of ALA, which is more than double the daily recommendation for women.
+You can easily get all the omega-3s you need in a day by topping walnuts onto a favorite salad, baking them into brownies and other treats and adding them to your vegetable sides.
+We love using them in pesto, like in our Chicken & Vegetable Penne with Parsley-Walnut Pesto.

 Related: Healthy Walnut Recipes

 Seaweed, spirulina, nori and chlorella are all forms of algae that are rich in omega-3 fats.
 These foods are especially important for vegans and some vegetarians to consume because they provide one of the only plant-based sources of EPA and DHA omega-3s.

-We love using nori in our homemade Brown Rice & Tofu Maki Rolls, and it provides a fantastic umami flavor.
+We love using nori in homemade maki rolls, and it provides a fantastic umami flavor.
 You can purchase spirulina and chlorella powders and supplements to make the most beautiful smoothie bowls or sneak them into other recipes, like pancakes, without altering the flavor.